Taking Care of Sterling Silver

 When storing for long periods, do not expose it to hot lights because the heat from the light can crack the opal stones.

 Cleaning Methods: Do not use chemical cleaners and ultrasonic cleaners.
-If you have a rare type of opal such as Tintenbar Opal, keeping it in water helps prevent cracking, but if you have Opal Triplets and Opal Doublets, these should never be kept in water.
+Important, if you have Opal Triplets and Opal Doublets, these should never be kept in water.

-If your Opal lost colors: The first thing you need to try is to take a paper napkin, soak it into a water for a while, and then wrap the gemstone, so it will tightly adjoin wet napkin for 15 minutes.
-Then take off the napkin and leave a ring for a while under open space without sunlight (not completely dark space) for a couple of hours.
+If your Opal lost colors: The first thing you need to try is to take your opal, or jewelry with opal, soak it into good quality drinkable water for 5-10 seconds, and then leave it for a while under open space without sunlight (not completely dark space) for a couple of hours to dry.
+After this procedure the Opal returns its signature sparkles and colors!